valeriux/SEI-Project-04/README.md

 At present in Peru, is not possible for people who want to acquire Natura products asap, be able to locate the places where they are sell and the availability of them.

-The application allows a user to register, login, add products and edit content, find Natura products’ location, search products and check availability.
+Natural products application allows a user to register, login, add products, edit content, find Natura products’ location, search products and check availability.

 ## Future enhancements